-Oil painting is a wonderful medium which has been made more difficult than it needs to be.
+Oil painting is a wonderful medium that has been made more difficult than it needs to be.
 It really simply is pure pigments mixed with oil.
 With most paints (watercolor, acrylic, gouache, etc), the paint can be thinned with the medium it is based with.
 Acrylics are also thinned or extended with a variety of mediums all made with the base of acrylic polymer emulsion.
-The world of oil painting can be simplified and brought back to it's non toxic roots.
+The world of oil painting can be simplified and brought back to its nontoxic roots.
 Let me explain.

 Walnut Oils vs. Traditional Oils

 If it is your desire to work simply and cleanly, walnut oil painting may be for you.
 If you prefer to continue to work in oils with solvents, by all means, do so.
 During the Renaissance, artists did not go around extracting turpentine from pine trees (which is where turpentine comes from).
 They were simply left with their imagination and their colors.
 When they combined them with different oils, the two they found worked well were walnut and linseed oils.

 These Renaissance artists found that they preferred walnut oils.
 What they didn't know was that many years later, the paintings made with linseed oil darkened and cracked.
 To be fair, though the paintings might have cracked because the fat over lean rule was not followed: simply put, this means always keep the leaner layers underneath the thicker layers of paint.